groupdocs-merger/GroupDocs.Merger-Products/content/merger/net/combine/odt.md

     enable: true
     title: "Merging Other Document Formats"
     content: |
-        ".NET documents merger API for file formats and images.
-Combine together some of the popular document formats as stated below."
+        .NET documents merger API for file formats and images.
+Combine together some of the popular document formats as stated below.

 ############################# Back to top ###############################